Modes of Creativity

 Creativity has long fascinated Singer, and in Modes of Creativity he carries forward investigations begun in earlier works.
-Marshaling a wealth of examples and anecdotes ranging from antiquity to the present, about persons as diverse as Einstein and Sherlock Holmes, Singer describes the interactions of the creative and the imaginative, the inventive, the novel, and the original.
+Marshaling a wealth of examples and anecdotes ranging from antiquity to the present, about persons as diverse as Albert Einstein and Sherlock Holmes, Singer describes the interactions of the creative and the imaginative, the inventive, the novel, and the original.
 He maintains that our preoccupation with creativity devolves from biological, psychological, and social bases of our material being; that creativity is not limited to any single aspect of human existence but rather inheres not only in art and the aesthetic but also in science, technology, moral practice, as well as ordinary daily experience.

-"The writing in this book is classic Singer: gracefully urbane, informed, insightful, and easily at home with the whole Western tradition in philosophy.
+The writing in this book is classic Singer: gracefully urbane, informed, insightful, and easily at home with the whole Western tradition in philosophy.
 His book is oriented in a genuinely open way to anyone interested in the subject of imagination and creativity.
-Readers will welcome its wholesome sunlit sanity amid the fogs and miasmas of postmodernism."
+Readers will welcome its wholesome sunlit sanity amid the fogs and miasmas of postmodernism.

 Department of Philosophy, Southern Illinois University Carbondale

-"This book is vintage Singer: thoughtful, well informed, sensitive, and sensible.
-It rewards the reader with a host of good ideas."
+This book is vintage Singer: thoughtful, well informed, sensitive, and sensible.
+It rewards the reader with a host of good ideas.